DragonSpit/HPCsharp/README.md

 - Changed interfaces on Merge Sort and Merge to be consistent with Microsoft C# algorithms.
 - Added Dynamic Priority Queue and Fixed Size Priority Queue.

 More details and examples coming soon...
-Give it a shot!

 **_Version 3.0.1_** algorithm performance is shown in the following tables: